lucidbee/proto3.3-msvc14/nuget/README.md

 ## Packaging Google Protobuf for Nuget

-NOTE for msvs 2015
+NOTE NOTE NOTE for msvs 2015
-- If you need to rebuild, note that there is no remove/uninstall capability or command outside of visual studio nuget package manager.
-You must manually remove the version under <home_dir>/.nuget and also delete the version under brain/packages or you cannot install (unless there is a new version number).
+| - If you need to rebuild, note that there is no remove/uninstall capability or
+|   command outside of visual studio nuget package manager.
+You must manually
+|   remove the version under <home_dir>/.nuget and also delete the version under
+|   brain/packages or you cannot install (unless there is a new version number).
+|

-- BuildAndWriteNugetPackage.ps1 reports success always.
+| - BuildAndWriteNugetPackage.ps1 reports success always.
 Check that the libs are built.
+|

-- cmake of the tests did not work, caused failure, I deleted the run command.
+| - cmake of the tests did not work, caused failure, I deleted the run command.
-  (will probably work if you run autogen.sh to download gmock)
+|   (will probably work if you run autogen.sh to download gmock)
+|

-- The msvc 2015 compiler defaults to /MT (static linking to the runtime library) which is in conflict with what inkingc expects resulting in linker errors.
+| - The msvc 2015 compiler defaults to /MT (static linking to the runtime library)
+|   which is in conflict with what inkingc expects resulting in linker errors.
-  (In older versions these errors were not reported.)
-Thus I had to add /MD (DLL runtime library) to the protobuf/cmake dir cmake scripts. nuget protobuf.autopkg so I deleted the option in protobuf/cmake dir.
+|   (In older versions these errors were not reported.)
+Thus I had to add
+|   /MD (DLL runtime library) to the protobuf/cmake dir cmake scripts.
+|   nuget protobuf.autopkg so I deleted the option in protobuf/cmake dir.
+|

-- the debug libs were build with the 'd' suffix.
-That does not sync with the nuget protobuf.autopkg so I deleted the option in protobuf/cmake dir.
+| - the debug libs were build with the 'd' suffix.
+That does not sync with the
+|   nuget protobuf.autopkg so I deleted the option in protobuf/cmake dir.
+|

-- coapp tools are no longer maintained though they work for now.
+| - coapp tools are NO LONGER MAINTAINED though they work for now.
-  To get the xml files for plain nuget run Write-NuGetPackage with -NoClean option
+|   To get the xml files for plain nuget run Write-NuGetPackage with
+|   -NoClean option
+|
+| - There is a Nuget Package Explorer gui which can be used to publish packages
+|   and add files to packages.
+Available on github and windows store.
+|   Use to open the package after coapp creates it.
+|   I had to add protobuf-config.cmake manually to the package using this app
+|   because the coapp script did not do it.
+Without this file the msvs builds do
+|   not work
+|
+END NOTE NOTE NOTE

-To create a nuget package for the Google C++ Protocol Buffer Library:
+STEPS to create a nuget package for the Google C++ Protocol Buffer Library:

-* Install the CoApp tools: http://downloads.coapp.org/files/Development.CoApp.Tools.Powershell.msi
+* Install the CoApp tools: http://coapp.org/files/CoApp.Tools.Powershell.msi
 * Install VS 2015.
 * Run the BuildAndWriteNugetPackage.ps1 PS script from this folder.